Character Creation

 Aos'si [Elf]

 The Aos’si are part of a small list of species that are native to Materia prime.
-Aos’si wield majik in tune with nature, living in the places untouched by the ravages of odium.
+Aos’si wield Majik in tune with nature, living in the places untouched by the ravages of Odium.

 Every Aos’si boasts an extremely long natural lifespan, in fact most Aos’si one encounters in the world have already lived several hundred turns of the Wheel.
 And having seen, heard, or lived through more than a few tricks and feints, Aos’si appear far more aloof and reserved than other species.